AwalaApp/specs/rs019-threats.md

 Public endpoints and gateways are inherently susceptible to DoS attacks at the [binding](rs000-core.md#message-transport-bindings) level.
 Such attacks could be distributed (DDoS) or could come from a single origin.
 [SYN](https://en.wikipedia.org/wiki/SYN_flood) and [application-layer floods](https://en.wikipedia.org/wiki/Denial_of_Service_attack#Application-layer_floods) are examples of such attacks.

 Providers should have the appropriate network-level protections in place, such as network- and application-level firewalls.
 They should also have adequate monitoring to detect the attack and an adequate plan to respond to it.
 Where possible, relaying gateways should only accept [Cargo Relay Connections](rs000-core.md#cargo-relay-binding) from a set of whitelisted IP addresses.

+An attacker may also target the DNS records of endpoints and gateways, also causing a denial of service.
+Even though the sender will continue to retry the delivery of the parcel or cargo until the target server uses a valid TLS certificate, the attack may last until some messages expire, forcing the sender to drop them.

 ### Public Endpoint Address Exposed to Gateway {#public-endpoint-address}